bobchennan/VAE_NBP/report.markdown

  Since we have ground truth (10 classes: {0, 1, 2, 3, 4, 5, 6, 7, 8, 9}), I did two class of experiments:

-  * How well is the clustering?
-For example, how purity is each cluster?
+  * As the indefinite mixture model, how well is the clustering result?
+For example, how pure is each cluster?
 Does one cluster includes samples from multiple class?
-  * How well is the reconstruction?
+  * As the auto-encoder model, how well is the reconstruction result?
 Further more, can we sample from this model?

  ### Experiment Details
  Variational inference is used for dirichlet process.